Raspberry Pi is a low-cost, pocket-sized computer that you can plug into a monitor and start with.

 Additionally, you’ll be required to connect a mouse and a keyboard for general input.

-Raspberry Pi 4 has been one of the fastest and latest Pi in this series.
+Raspberry Pi 4 is one of the fastest and latest Pi in this series.

 Besides being one of the latest, it’s the most power-packed in the Raspberry Pi series.